Kenkyi/High-School-Student-Performance/README.md

 By analyzing various demographic and behavioral attributes, I seek to identify patterns and correlations that can provide insights into improving student outcomes.

 # Background
-As a life-long student myself, I have always been curious about the factors that influence academic performance.
+I’ve always been curious about the factors that influence academic performance.
+As a lifelong student, I enjoy investigating these factors using my technical skills and the knowledge gained during my university studies.
-Striving for better grades and a higher GPA has sparked my interest in understanding what drives success in the classroom.
+My interest in this area stems from my own experience in education, which has inspired me to better understand what contributes to success in the classroom.

+# Dataset
 The data used in this analysis comes from the  https://www.kaggle.com/datasets/rabieelkharoua/students-performance-dataset.

 The dataset contains 16 columns and 2,324 rows documenting students' academic performance, along with attributes such as ethnicity, age, study habits, extracurricular activities, and parental support.

-# Dataset
 The dataset description is sourced from the original material.

 "This dataset contains comprehensive information on 2,392 high school students, detailing their demographics, study habits, parental involvement, extracurricular activities,